hursey013/unsplasher/README.md

 # unsplasher
-Random desktop wallpapers for Xcfe Desktop using [Unsplash Source](https://source.unsplash.com/)
+Random desktop wallpapers for Xfce Desktop using [Unsplash Source](https://source.unsplash.com/)

 ## Installation
 Clone this repository to your local machine